 Enormous timber post holes were discovered, under laying the Roman and medieval finds.
 These have now been identified as an extensive henge monument which appears to have covered a large part of old Dorchester from the High Street to South Walks and extending downhill across the river - the first settlement in what we now call Dorchester.
 Since that time other post holes have been found in curious places in the town.
-Take a guided tour (details at TIC) and find out more about these exciting finds, you can still see where the posts holes were found: see the large red circles painted on the concrete of the lower floor of the Waitrose car park, come and see!
+Take a guided tour and find out more about these exciting finds, you can still see where the posts holes were found: see the large red circles painted on the concrete of the lower floor of the Waitrose car park, come and see!

 For countless years before its full story emerged the impressive ramparts leant an air of mystery to the site.
 It was only too easy to imagine ancient battles for possession of the fort long before the town of Dorchester existed.

 The site was home to hundreds of people in the Iron Age (800BC to 43AD).
 The end date of the Iron Age coincides with the Roman invasion of England and Vespasian's conquest of Maiden Castle must have been bloody and one of the sterner tests he faced.

 Recent excavations have uncovered the remains of nearly 40 Iron Age warriors, buried with food and drink for their journey into the afterlife.